JohnReeves/bcs-ciphers/layout.md

 Run the code to see the two text boxes and two buttons to control the encoding and decoding.

-The form is not very pretty and we wouldn't want to use it for very long.
+### The next worksheet shows you how to improve the layout and add some colour.

-Move on to the next worksheet to learn how to improve the layout and add some colour.
+Before you move on try adding a title and some more buttons ready for the vigenere cipher and the book cipher.